Family, food, history

 Salsiccia is an Italian sausage.
 My memory of it is that my Grandpa Renaud would always cook it as part of his big Christmas breakfast spread each year.
 I remember as a kid not being thrilled with the taste of it.

 Well, it was on sale at Schnucks a few weeks back.
 Because of the family connection, I thought I’d give it another try after many years.
 And it turns out we all liked it quite a bit.
-It wasn’t too spicy that the girls complained (which they sometimes do depending on the variety of sausage).
+It wasn’t spicy enough to make the girls complain (which they sometimes do depending on the variety of sausage).

-So we got another batch this week.
-We ate some today as part of a simple meal: some salsiccia, broccoli, and corn on the cob.
+So we bought another batch this week.
+We ate some today as part of a simple meal: salsiccia, broccoli, and corn on the cob.

-Tonight I was reminded in an article on St. Louis-style barbecue on Wikipedia that salsiccia is pronounced locally as “suh-zee-tsa.”
+Tonight I was reminded by a Wikipedia article on St. Louis-style barbecue that salsiccia is pronounced locally as “suh-zee-tsa.”
 I had been saying “sahl-see-cha,” which is similar to the Spanish word for sausage (salchicha).

 Anyway, please share your food-related family stories.
 I’m sure there are quite a few!